zfs-old-crap/linkytime/docs/UserGuide.md

    Some example commands you can try:

     * `list` : Lists all meetings.
-    * `add n/Tutorial u/https://www.zoom.com d/13mar2022 m/CS2103 r/Y t/Boring` : Adds a meeting named `Tutorial` with the module `CS2103` to the list of meetings.
+    * `add n/Tutorial u/https://www.zoom.com d/25-03-2022 1400 dur/2 m/1 r/Y t/Quiz` : Adds a meeting named `Tutorial` to the list of meetings.
     * `delete 3` : Deletes the 3rd meeting shown in the current list.
     * `exit` : Exits the app.